olliesharp5/green-thumb/README.md

 ### Content
 * Credit for stripe integration taken from Stripe web documentation and the Boutique-Ado walkthrough project from Code Institute
 * Integration of webhook handlers for the stripe integration credited from the Boutique-Ado walkthrough project from Code Institute
+* Credit to my mentor Medale Oluwafemi for directing me on how to structure my UserProfile models and develop my UI to be easier to navigate for users

 ### Media

 * The icon used for the favicon is from favicon.io
 * The icons used accross the site were taken from Font Awesome
 * Credit provided for background images: https://www.pexels.com/
-* Credit for product images and details
+* Credit for product images and product_detail content: https://www.gardeningexpress.co.uk/